Gerald Grosvenor, 6th Duke of Westminster

 Born in Northern Ireland, Grosvenor moved from an island in the middle of Lower Lough Erne to be educated at Sunningdale and Harrow boarding schools in the south of England.
-After a troubled education, he left school with two O-levels.
+After a troubled education, he left school with two O-Levels.
 He entered the Royal Military Academy, Sandhurst, and served in the Territorial Army, where he was promoted to major-general in 2004.

 Via Grosvenor Estates, the business he inherited along with the dukedom in 1979, the Duke was the richest property developer in the United Kingdom and one of the country's largest landowners, with property in Edinburgh, Liverpool, Oxford, Cambridge, Southampton and Cheshire, including the family's country seat of Eaton Hall, as well as 300 acre of Mayfair and Belgravia in Central London.
 The business also has interests in other parts of Europe.
-According to The Sunday Times Rich List in 2016, the Duke was worth £9.35 billion, placing him sixth in the list and making him the third-richest British citizen.
+According to The Sunday Times Rich List in 2016, the Duke was worth £9.35 billion, placing him sixth on the list and making him the third-richest British citizen.

 The Duke died on 9 August 2016 after suffering a heart attack.
-The title then passed to his son, Hugh.
+The titles then passed to his only son, Hugh.

 Family and other businesses

+The sixth Duke of Westminster inherited a crush of debt from death duties.
+With shrewd investments he and his advisors turned the family business, which was no personal wealth of the Grosvenor family anymore, into a healthy business.
+The sixth Duke of Westminster was a reluctant billionaire.
+"Given the choice, I would rather not have been born wealthy, but I never think of giving up.
+I can't sell.
+It does not belong to me."

+Leslie Field—Tatler journalist and biographer of the second Duke of Westminster—explained why Gerard Grosvenor, the 6th Duke, was not the owner of the Grosvenor capital.
+In his last will, dated in November 1952, "Bendor" (Hugh Grosvenor, 2nd Duke of Westminster) provided that his direct survivors would not inherit his capital.
+Apart from numerous legacies and annuities he created a trust for the benefit of all future dukes.
+'The trust was to be controlled in the first instance by his executors, and then by a Board of Trustees of whom the current duke might, or might not, be one.
+The scheme ensured that the bulk of the fortune would by-pass the three elderly cousins in line to succeed him and devolve upon the future 5th Duke's infant son.
+Assets were divided into twenty parts and at the time of Bendor's death, the present Duke (the 6th), received three parts.
+His portion was doubled when William, the 3rd Duke died in 1963, increased to nine-twentieths when Gerald the 4th and childless Duke, his uncle, died in 1967, and to twelve-twentieths when his father, the 5th Duke, died in 1979.
+Although Gerald the 4th and Robert the 5th Dukes controlled their Estate income absolutely, the capital value was held ‘in fee simple' by the trustees.'